eljeh/edbastarachecom-11ty-netlify/src/posts/design-thinking.md

 ---
 title: Design Thinking
-summary: Why contemplating our mortality can be a powerful catalyst for change
+description: Why contemplating our mortality can be a powerful catalyst for change
+heroImage:
+date:
+articleType:
 tags:
   - UX
+showcase:
 ---

 ## User center design that is a non-linear process